 Forex is different from the stock market in that there is no financial institution large enough to corner all of foreign exchange.
 It is the largest financial market in the world.
-While traders in the stock futures market will see a daily volume of *just $5 billion, a staggering $3 trillion is traded on the forex market every day!
+While traders in the stock futures market will see a daily volume of approximately $5 billion, a staggering $6.6 trillion is traded on the forex market every day!
 Ample research and forex training tips are advised before trying your hand.

 Best Tips For Forex Traders

 The first thing to understand about forex is that currencies are exchanged in pairs.
 You cannot buy or sell one currency without the other.
 The forex market offers low transaction costs with high liquidity, making it an attractive opportunity for all types of traders and investors, from beginner traders through institutions.
 When it comes to forex however, banks are the major players.

 Beginner traders may scour the internet for forex trading tips and tricks.
 The most important thing to remember is that there is no “magic formula” or winning strategy.
 The most successful traders may have twenty years of experience behind them alongside that gambling gold thumb.

 Some swear by finding a simple strategy that works, such as technical patterns or news following.
 Others advise that you play the long game and learn the markets so you can start to read the trends and predict the price movements.
 Before we get into the forex trading tips for beginners, you should ask yourself these questions:

 What is my goal as a trader? – Do you have a realistic target in mind?